To book Marcus du Sautoy OBE please contact a JLA agent.

 © Copyright 2019 JLA.
 All rights reserved.

 It's a wonderful thing when a seemingly dry subject is brought to life.
 As soon as he comes onstage Marcus grabs you, throwing out maths problems and then explaining where we’ve all gone wrong!
 It’s not new to say that maths is integral to everything, but Marcus goes way beyond platitudes and really gets down to the nitty gritty.
 Where was he when I needed him at school?!?
-JLA Agent Danny Lee
+JLA Agent Caroline Williams

 JLA Speakers Breakfast